 The Challenge

 According to the National Blindness and Visual Impairment Survey conducted in 2007, the prevalence of blindness in people of all ages was estimated to be 0.78% in Nigeria.
 Not only does blindness hinder the quality of life, it also impacts the socio-economic conditions of the family, community and the nation.
-According to experts, “If priority attention is not given, the number of blind and severely visually impaired adults in Nigeria will increase by greater than 40 per cent over the next decade.
+According to experts, “If priority attention is not given, the number of blind and severely visually impaired adults in Nigeria will increase by more than 40 per cent over the next decade.

 Our Approach